TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ### Set background playback sound
 This API is used to set background playback sound, which is called before a user enters the room.
-The followings should be noted at the application side:
+The followings two points should be noted at the application side:
-- The capture and playback functions of the audio engine cannot be paused (PauseAudio) when the App is switched to the background.
+- The capture and playback of the audio engine aren't paused (PauseAudio) when the App is switched to the background.
 - At least key:Required background modes and string:App plays audio or streams audio/video using AirPlay are required in the Info.plist of the App.

 #### Function prototype